eltonlanders/Data-Science-Masters-Program/Hackathon-1:Travel insurance claim/README.md

 Designed a pipeline for cleaning, analyzing and visualizing the data.
 Then implemented various classification models. <br>
 Tools used were Pandas, NumPy, Matplotlib, scikit learn. <br>
 Attained a model precision score of 0.85. <br>
-A presentation was given based on a powerpoint file which is submitted here for reference.
+A presentation was given based on a powerpoint file which is submitted here for reference. <br>
+The code is available in the form of a python notebook.